How-to Easily Install Chair Cane Webbing Yourself!

 If you are working on a trapezoidal seat with four sides, you’ll need to measure and cut four portions of the spline.

-Cut each piece at 45-degree angles on both ends to get perfect mitered corners at each of the four corners.
+Cut each piece at 45º angles on both ends using miter cutting shears to get perfect mitered corners at each of the four corners.

-Then begin pressing in the individual pieces of spline one at a time starting on either the front or back sections first, then working your way around the frame.
+Then begin pressing in the individual pieces of spline one at a time, starting on either the front or back section first, then working your way around the frame.

-Lay a wooden wedge on its side and lightly tap the spline on top with the hammer so the spline lays even with the seat surface or just slightly above.
+Lay a wooden wedge on its side and lightly tap the spline on top with the hammer so the spline lies even with the seat surface or just slightly above.

 Step #9–Clean Up and Let Sheet Cane Seat Dry